-- 1. Swimming pools may only be considered on golf course lots when the pool is obscured from the golf course by the main structure and must be an integral part of the overall design.
-A pool must be located on the away side of the property and not visible from the golf course. - 2.
+- 1. Pools/Spas/Hot tubs are not permitted to encroach on any setback and the plans must meet CAMA regulations.
+Check with the Village of Bald Head Island for all requirements including a public safety escort and advance written guarantees that no trees or limbs will be removed along the route beyond what is required for right-of-way clearances per Village Ordinance for any prefab pool/spa/hot tub.
+The ARC requires a written request and site plan including tree survey for the delivery of pool/spa from the street or alley to the proposed location. - 2.
+Swimming pools may only be considered on golf course lots when the pool is obscured from the golf course by the main structure and must be an integral part of the overall design.
+A pool must be located on the away side of the property and not visible from the golf course. - 3.
 The area of a swimming pool or spa/hot tub counts as part of the allowable building coverage calculation regardless of structure height.
-The area of an inground pool or spa is included in the allowable building coverage calculation. - 3.
+The area of an inground pool or spa is included in the allowable building coverage calculation. - 4.
 Pools must be designed and installed by professionals that specialize in this type of construction.
-Temporary, sidewall or inflatable pools or spas/hot tubs are not allowed. - 4.
-Pool or spa/hot tub enclosures including, but not limited to, tents, canopies, screen cages, netting, etc. are not allowed. - 5.
-ARC approval is required prior to the installation of a pool, spa/hot tub.
+Temporary, sidewall or inflatable pools or spas/hot tubs are not allowed. - 5.
+Pool or spa/hot tub enclosures including, but not limited to, tents, canopies, screen cages, netting, etc. are not allowed. - ARC approval is required prior to the installation of a pool, spa/hot tub.
 ARC approval is also required prior to the installation of freestanding spas/hot tubs on decks, porches and any other exterior spaces.